hanstdam/node-arduino-web-communication/README.md

     $ nvm install 0.10
     $ nvm use 0.10

 Beware that you might need to run `node` as `sudo`, in order for the joystick to be recognized.
-This can be little challenging, but the problem has been fixed: https://github.com/creationix/nvm#problems
+This can be little challenging, but the problem has been fixed by adding

+    alias sudo='sudo env PATH=$PATH:$NVM_BIN'

+to the `~/.profile` file. https://github.com/creationix/nvm#problems

 ### Arduino